heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 6: Commit file

 Next, save your file and its changes by running `git commit -m "<message>"`.
-Within the quotation marks, enter brief description about your file.
+Within the quotation marks, enter a brief description of your file.

 ```
 >:$ git commit -m "Initial commit"